jaehlee/jaehlee.github.io/index.md

 <img align="right" style="float:center;padding:10px;" width="250" src="/image/IMG_2635.JPG">

-Google Brain
+Google Research, Brain Team
 1600 Amphitheatre Parkway
 attn: jaehlee
 Mountain View, CA, 94043

-**E-Mail**: eejaehooon at gmail dot com
+**E-Mail**: jaehlee at google dot com
 **Curriculum Vitae**: [CV](https://jaehlee.github.io/cv_Jaehoon_Lee.pdf)

-I am a Research Scientist at [Google Brain Team](https://research.google.com/teams/brain/) interested in understanding deep neural networks.
+I am a Research Scientist at [Google Brain Team](https://research.google.com/teams/brain/) working on scientific understanding of deep neural networks.

-I am greatful to have the opportunity to be a part of [AI Residency](https://ai.google/research/join-us/ai-residency) program.
+I was in second-year cohort of the [AI Residency](https://ai.google/research/join-us/ai-residency) program.

-Before joining Google in 2017, I mostly worked on theoretical physics.
+Before joining Google in 2017, my main research was focused on theoretical high-energy physics.
 I was a postdoctoral researcher in the [Department of Physics & Astronomy](http://www.phas.ubc.ca/) at [University of British Columbia (UBC)](http://www.ubc.ca/) in the String Theory Group.
 Before that, I completed my PhD in [Center for Theoretical Physics (CTP)](http://ctp.lns.mit.edu/) at [MIT](http://web.mit.edu/) working on theoretical physics.

-My research interest is in theoretical physics and machine learning (deep neural networks in particular).

 ## News

+* Jul 2020: Our new paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](http://www.gatsby.ucl.ac.uk/~balaji/udl2020/accepted-papers/UDL2020-paper-115.pdf) is accepted at **ICML 2020 Workshop on Uncertainty & Robustness in Deep Learning**.

+* Jul 2020: Our new paper [Finite Versus Infinite Neural Networks: an Empirical Study](https://arxiv.org/abs/2007.15801) is out on ArXiv!

+* Apr 2020: Our paper [Neural Tangents: Fast and Easy Infinite Neural Networks in Python](https://arxiv.org/abs/1912.02803) is accpeted at **ICLR 2020** as spotlight.

+* Jan 2020: Our new note [On the infinite width limit of neural networks with a standard parameterization](https://arxiv.org/abs/2001.07301) is out on ArXiv.

+* Dec 2019: Our new library [Neural Tangents: Fast and Easy Infinite Neural Networks in Python](https://arxiv.org/abs/1912.02803) is out on ArXiv and on [Github](https://github.com/google/neural-tangents)

 * Dec 2019: Our paper [Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent ](https://arxiv.org/abs/1902.06720) is accepted at **NeurIPS 2019**.
 We will be presenting on [Thu Dec 12th 10:45 AM -- 12:45 PM @ East Exhibition Hall B + C #175.](https://nips.cc/Conferences/2019/Schedule?showEvent=13916)